amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ![image-20200929084456958](image-20200929084456958.png)

 On the OKE clusters homepage locate the cluster assigned to you.
 Ensure you are in the correct compartment as specified in the student details by checking the compartment drop down in the left of the screen.
-Click your assigned OKE cluster to view it's details, then select the blue "Access Cluster" button.
+Click your assigned OKE cluster to view it's details.

 ![image-20200929090516869](image-20200929090516869.png)